raster/mfo-static-website/_exhibits/2021-inventors-council-of-central-florida.md

 slug: inventors-council-of-central-florida
 permalink: /exhibits/inventors-council-of-central-florida/
 exhibit-id: 21-126
+exhibit-zone: "Opportunity"
-description: "Learn how to take the leap from a tinkerer to an inventor."
+description: "Learn how to take the leap from a tinkerer to an inventor.
+Get one of 15 Makey Robot molds."
 description-long: "After 47 years we have learned a thing or two about inventing.
 We are here to help you make a few less mistakes than we have.
-Come and see what we have been developing and learn how easy and difficult inventing can be."
+Come and see what we have been developing and learn how easy and difficult inventing can be.

+Talk to inventors about the hurdles to jump in making an idea into a product on sale.
+15 lucky visitors will be able to walk away with a coveted Makey robot mold."
 image: /assets/images/exhibit-images/21-126-exhibit-inventors-council-of-central-florida-20171021-164043-large.jpg
 image-primary:
   small: /assets/images/exhibit-images/21-126-exhibit-inventors-council-of-central-florida-20171021-164043-small.jpg